Invest in the Future of Community Health Workers and Peer Support Specialists in Colorado

 Trailhead works with training programs and public health organizations across Colorado to strengthen and grow the state’s public health workforce.
 We design and support hands-on learning programs that open multiple pathways into public health careers.

 One key effort is Colorado’s Community Health Worker (CHW) apprenticeship program, registered with the U.S. Department of Labor, through Colorado Public Health Works.
-This program takes a local approach, partnering with public health and community-based organizations across Colorado.
-These organizations, known as host sites, host CHW apprentices who gain on-the-job experience while helping address local health priorities through community health worker projects.

 Public Health AmeriCorps member Emily Evans sits with fellow program members at a meeting at the Denver Department of Public Health and Environment